InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 “It’s all well and good to want to live more intentionally, but nothing will happen unless there’s a plan”―Tsh Oxenreider, Notes from a Blue Bike

 Tsh knows all too well the enormity of the world with all their travels and living in different parts of it.
 She's also acquainted with comfort zones, and getting out of them.
-Which most of us, including myself, find difficult.
+Which most of us, myself included, find difficult.

 "...listening to that still, small voice that says, This is you.
 That voice you hear?
 I think it's a little nudge to wander down that one path, which thereby gives you permission to ignore the other path.
 God made a lot of people, and if He wanted us all the same, well, He didn't do a very good job.
 I'm fairly convinced He tapped into His creativity when He made us." ―Tsh Oxenreider, Notes from a Blue Bike